-This scholarship is designed to benefit individual students from the European Union who come from low income backgrounds, and is intended to support progression of students from groups currently under-represented in higher education.
+This scholarship has been set up to help individual students from the European Union who come from low income backgrounds, and countries that are currently under-represented in higher education.
 All funds are provided by the University.

-- Students must enrol on a full time Undergraduate programme (BA, BSc, BEng, MEng, LLB or Joint & Combined honours) and pay a fee of £9250.
+- You must enrol on a full-time Undergraduate programme (BA, BSc, BEng, MEng, LLB or Joint and Combined honours) and pay a fee of £9250.
 Tuition fees may rise in subsequent years subject to approval from the Government that we meet the criteria in the Teaching Excellence Framework

-- EU students who are normally resident in the UK but do not qualify for a maintenance loan may qualify if they satisfy the other eligibility criteria
+- You must be an EU national and normally resident in an EU country.
+If you are an EU student who normally resides in the UK, but do not qualify for a maintenance loan, you may qualify if you satisfy the other eligibility criteria

-- Students must have achieved the equivalent of A level grades AAB+ in their high school qualifications
+- You must have achieved the equivalent of A level grades AAB+ in their high school qualifications

-- Students must apply to be income assessed by Student Finance England (SFE) and the resultant household income must be below their country’s equivalent of £25,000 (as defined by SFE).
-Therefore students awarded the EU Scholarship will also be eligible for the University of Northampton Bursary
+- You must apply to be income assessed by Student Finance England (SFE) and the resultant household income must be below your country’s equivalent of £25,000 (as defined by SFE).
+Therefore, if you are awarded the EU Scholarship you will also be eligible for the University of Northampton Bursary

 - UK nationals and EU nationals who are eligible for a maintenance loan from Student Finance England will not qualify.